-The testing pyramid is a handy way of conceptualizing how to prioritize tests in a CI/CD pipeline, both in terms of relative number and the order in which they are performed.
+The testing pyramid is a handy way of conceptualizing how to prioritize continuous integration testing in a CI/CD pipeline, both in terms of relative number and the order in which they are performed.

 Unit tests rightly form the basis of the testing pyramid.
 These tests are designed to ensure your code works as you expect by addressing the smallest possible unit of behavior.
 For teams that have decided to invest in writing unit tests, developers typically take responsibility for writing them as they write the code.
-That follows automatically when practicing test driven development (TDD), but TDD is not a requirement for writing unit tests.
+That follows automatically when practicing test-driven development (TDD), but TDD is not a requirement for writing unit tests.

-If you’re working on an existing system and haven’t previously invested in unit tests, writing them for your entire codebase from scratch is often an insurmountable barrier.
+If you’re working on an existing system and haven’t previously invested in unit testing, writing them for your entire codebase from scratch is often an insurmountable barrier.
 While wide coverage with unit tests is recommended, you can start with whatever you have and add to it over time.
 A realistic strategy can be to add unit tests to any piece of code you touch, thereby ensuring all new code is covered and prioritizing existing code based on what you interact with while developing.

 With integration tests, you ensure that multiple parts of your software interact with each other as expected, such as the interaction between some application code and a database.
 It can be helpful to subdivide integration tests into broad and narrow.
-With narrow integration tests, the interaction with another module is tested using a test double rather than the actual module, whereas broad integration tests use the actual component or service.
+With the narrow ones, the interaction with another module is tested using a test double rather than the actual module, whereas broad integration tests use the actual component or service.

-Depending on the complexity of your project and the number of internal and external services involved, you may want to write a layer of narrow integration tests which will run more quickly than broad integration tests (as they don’t require other parts of the system to be available), and follow these with a set of broad integration tests, potentially targeting higher priority areas of your system.
+Depending on the complexity of your project and the number of internal and external services involved, you may want to write a layer of narrow integration tests which will run more quickly than broad integration ones (as they don’t require other parts of the system to be available), and follow these with a set of broad integration tests, potentially targeting higher priority areas of your system.

 Although the testing pyramid makes no reference to performance tests, it is worth considering including them in your automated test suite, particularly for products where stability and speed are a key requirement.